Welcome to the Dollhouse (album): Background

 While serving as the opening act of Christina Aguilera's Back to Basics Tour, the group announced that they were beginning work on their second album.

-Production

-For this album, all of the girls had written and/or produced some kind of song, that they thought was suitable for their second effort.
+For Welcome to the Dollhouse, all of the girls had written and/or produced some kind of song, that they thought was suitable for their second effort.
 As mentioned in interviews, Danity Kane has stated that they came up with the name of the album when they all had brought in their own material into the studio to see which tracks would make the cut.
 They also expressed, that it felt as if they were in a music box, hence getting the name, Welcome to the Dollhouse.
 Each of the girls, also, were given chances to co-write a handful of the tracks that are on the record.

 Singles

 The album's lead single, "Damaged," was chosen through an online fan poll.
 In January 2008, Danity Kane had posted a bulletin on their respective MySpace page, expressing that they were giving their fans the chance to choose their newest single.
 Fans were given two choices, "Damaged" and "Pretty Boy".
 Of the two choices, "Damaged" dominated the poll by a vast majority, and thus, became the lead single from Welcome to the Dollhouse.
 The song debuted on the US Billboard Hot 100 at number 64, and eventually peaked at number 10, becoming their second and final top ten in the United States.
 Elsewhere, it reached top thirty of the Canadian Hot 100, peaking at number 26, and the top twenty of Billboards Global Dance Songs, becoming Danity Kane's highest-charting international single.

 Erik White directed and Gil Duldulao choreographed the music video for "Bad Girl."
 The video featured cameos from Missy Elliott, Qwanell Mosley from their fellow Bad Boy Records band Day26, and Talan Torriero of the MTV show Laguna Beach.
 The concept of the video is a graphic novel and stays true to the line in the song "When the red light comes on, I transform" as each member transforms into an alter ego of theirs after a flash of red light.
-"Bad Girl" marked Danity Kane's last single as a group before their early 2009 breakup, and the band's last single to be released with now-former members D. Woods and Aundrea Fimbres.
+"Bad Girl" marked Danity Kane's last single as a group before their early 2009 breakup.
 It peaked at number 85 on the US Billboard Pop 100.